confluentinc/ksql/docs-md/tutorials/basics-docker.md

 Events from both source topics are present, denoted by `LOCAL` and `3RD PARTY` respectively.

-Press Ctrl+C to cancel the `SELECT` query and return to the KSQL prompt.
+Press Ctrl+C to cancel the `SELECT` query and return to the ksqlDB prompt.

 ### 7. View the queries